Thermal Curtains Lining Efficiency

 Some manufacturers went even further, so even triple glazed windows are available for those who need superior thermal comfort.
 If you have such a modern type of window and you add a thermal curtain to it, you probably won’t feel too much of a difference.

-However, if you add an insulating curtain or drape to an old window, you won’t need measuring instruments to tell you that the thermal resistance of your window has significantly improved.
+However, if you add an insulating curtain or drape to an old window, or even a set of aluminium plantation shutters, you won’t need measuring instruments to tell you that the thermal resistance of your window has significantly improved.

 Other window treatments